 86th and 102nd Floor – Adult – $79 / Child – $73 / Senior – $77

 Empire State Building, 20 W 34th St., New York, NY 10001, United States

 New York is an absolutely incredible city with so much to do.
 It can be quite expensive at times.
 This is something that you can expect when you’re visiting one of the most famous cities in the world.
 We’ve mentioned quite a few times about purchasing Go City passes in advance.
 This was an absolute game-changer for us because we were able to save quite a lot of money.
 This enabled us to visit all of the major attractions for a fraction of the cost.
 We would really recommend purchasing one of these passes before you go as they are great value!

 When you’re visiting the city, make sure that you’re not just visiting the most popular tourist attractions but also stepping off the beaten track.
 There are so many things that you can do that are a little bit more unique!

 If you’re visiting New York City to tick off some bucket list items then why not check out other bucket list experiences in the USA?
 There are plenty of amazing things you can do in America so you will find plenty of inspiration.

 Have the most amazing time in New York City and we hope that a breakdown of the top 7 tourist attractions will help you plan your trip.
 It is truly an incredible city with so much to do.
 You will find yourself walking down the street and there will be a surprise around every corner.

 If you’re planning a trip to New York soon then don’t forget to check out our packing checklists.
 This will help you get prepared for your trip!
-Comment below if we have missed any other major tourist attractions that should be on the list for best things to do in NYC for 2023!
+Don’t forget to subscribe to receive your FREE downloadable New York City Bucket List.
+Comment below if we have missed any other major tourist attractions that should be on the list for best things to do in NYC for 2024!